Exploring Extended Scalar Sectors with Di-Higgs Signals: A Higgs EFT Perspective: Conclusions

-Overall, the dihiggs process provides a unique opportunity to probe the $c_H$ operators which cannot be obtained by single Higgs phenomena and the electroweak precision tests.
+Overall, the di-Higgs process provides a unique opportunity to probe the $c_H$ operators which cannot be obtained by single Higgs phenomena and the electroweak precision tests.
 These future experimental measurements on the Higgs self-interaction operator $Q_H$ will provide important information on the shape of the scalar potential under the assumption that the new scalars are very heavy.
 This provides a method complementary to direct phenomenological searches to find evidence of additional scalars in these extended scalar models.\\~\\~\\~\\

-{\bf Note added: } As this work was being prepared a similar publication was submitted to the arXiv~\cite{Dawson:2017vgm}.
-This work contributed to the discussions contained in \cite{Dawson:2017vgm} by expanding on discussions of the 2HDM, including the derivative triple-Higgs coupling corresponding to the coefficient $g_{HHH}^{(2)}$ in Eq.~\ref{eq:lorentzlagrangian} (an approach more suitable for comparison with one-loop analyses and linearly realized gauge symmetry), and a detailed discussion of constraints from EWPD and single Higgs measurements, as well as fully simulated dihiggs production at the proposed future 100 TeV collider. ~\\~\\~\\~\\

-\acknowledgments T.C. is supported by the Australian Research Council.
+\acknowledgments H.L. and J.H.Y. are supported by the National Science Foundation of China under Grants No. 11875003.
+T.C. is supported by the Australian Research Council.
 A.J., H.L.L. and J.H.Y. are supported under U.S. Department of Energy contract DE-SC0011095.
+J.H.Y. is also supported by the Chinese Academy of Sciences (CAS) Hundred-Talent Program.
 A.J. is also partially supported by the United States Department of Energy through Grant No. DE FG02 13ER41958.